In

 Apple's Safari browser.

-Facebook still allows me to follow my son's travel.
+Facebook still allows me to follow my son's travels.

 The first application in the second row remains